holographicSol/OmegaFindv2/README.md

     strings.
     This reduces false positives in a D-SCAN and increases identification yield in a T-SCAN.
+    Digitless is only recommended if you have a reason to be more strict.
     To perform digitless comparisons use --digitless argument.
     For strict comparisons that do include digits simply omit --digitless argument when calling OmegaFindv2.
+    Note: Digitless was on by default (inculuding when learning).
+If you have a digitless database then re-learning is reommended as now OmegaFindv2 learns with digits included.

 Help: